Trip: 14 August 2020. From Salamina to Perama, with the ARIS IV of Psomas Shipping.

 A view of the THEOTOKOS, which I went on to see for the first time in my life.
 She is the younger fleetmate of the IOANNIS THIRESIA, as she was built a year after her (in 2003).
 She was spending her second summer in a row on the Perama-Salamina line, as she had operated on the Rion-Antirrion line in 2018.

-A view of the PROTOPOROS X, which has also been built in 2017 (just like the GLYKOFILOUSA V), and has also so far spent her entire career on the Perama-Salamina line.
+A view of the PROTOPOROS X, which has also been built in 2017 (just like the GLYKOFILOUSA V), and she has also so far spent her entire career on the Perama-Salamina line.

 The GLYKOFILOUSA V seen during her fourth consecutive summer on the Perama-Salamina line.